Lori Martin: Cape Fear

 In 1962, at age 14, Martin gained further attention in the role of Nancy Bowden in the film Cape Fear, in which the character played by Robert Mitchum intends to do harm to her family.
 Martin later said that she delivered her best performance as Nancy but had nightmares for weeks after the filming of the scene in which her character is stalked by Mitchum's character.
 The director of the film, J. Lee Thompson, originally wanted Hayley Mills for Martin's part.
-Because he could not get Mills, however, he later admitted to having deliberately given Martin a hard time during filming.
+Because he could not get Mills, however, he later admitted to having deliberately mistreated Martin during filming.

 Singing career

 Martin released her only single on Del-Fi Records.
-Recorded at Radio Recorders in Hollywood in September 1963, the girl group-styled "The Home of the Boy I Love", backed with "Mine 'Til Monday" (Del Fi 4201), was mistakenly released with songwriting credits given to the successful team of Barry Mann and Cynthia Weil when in fact it was produced by Barry Mann and written by lesser known hit-man Sylvester Bradford, who wrote the 1958 hit "Tears On My Pillow".
+Recorded at Radio Recorders in Hollywood in September 1963, the single included "The Home of the Boy I Love" and "Mine 'Til Monday" (Del Fi 4201).
+The song, produced by Barry Mann and written by Sylvester Bradford, was mistakenly credited to Barry Mann and Cynthia Weil.